Jobs

 • Flexible work options and locations

-If you’re looking to challenge yourself, join a supportive multidisciplinary team and build your clinical reputation, you’ll love the work at Forensic Intervention Services (FIS).
+If you’re looking to challenge yourself, be part of a supportive multidisciplinary team and build your clinical reputation, you’ll love the work at Forensic Intervention Services (FIS).

-We’re looking for people with experience in psychology, social work, mental health nursing or occupational therapy to become clinicians.
+We’re seeking experienced professionals in psychology, social work, mental health nursing or occupational therapy to join our team of forensic clinicians.
+Forensic clinical experience is desirable but not essential.

-Whether you’re looking to build skills, enjoy more variety or make your mark in an exciting field, this is career defining work with a complex group you won’t get access to anywhere else.
+Whether you’re looking to expand your expertise, enjoy a more dynamic role or leave a lasting impact in a progressive field, this is career defining work with marginalised groups you won’t get access to anywhere else.

-Opportunities are available in metro Melbourne, the Geelong area and regional locations.
+Flexible opportunities including part-time are available in metro Melbourne, the Barwon precinct and regional locations.

 How we’ll support and reward you